usdot-jpo-ode/wzdx/create-feed/README.md

 ## WZDx Work Zone (Road Event) Information

 - The [Road Events](/feed-content/data-tables/road_events.md) table describes a work zone event.
-- The [Types of Work](/feed-content/data-tables/types_of_work.md) table describes the work work taking place along the road.
+- The [Types of Work](/feed-content/data-tables/types_of_work.md) table describes the work taking place along the road.
 If applicable, it indicates if the work changes the roadway's architecture.
 - The [Lanes](/feed-content/data-tables/lanes.md) table identifies and describes individual lanes within an event.
 - The [Lane Restrictions](/feed-content/lane_restrictions.md) table describes restrictions for identified lanes.